 ADB 318 Labor Relations and Arbitration (3 credits)

 This course examines union-management relationships.
 Elements of a good union-management contract, the law, and the role of the arbitrator are emphasized.
-Prerequisites: ECO 314 or ADB 211.
-Offered every two years.
+Prerequisites: ADB 211.
+Offered as needed.

 ADB 319 Sports Sales and Public Relations (3 credits)